 Your child's class teacher is the best point of contact; the teacher will always involve more senior staff where bullying is suspected or found to be the case.

-In any instance parents of victims are encouraged to report their concerns to the school and where resolution is not achieved to the Safer Neighbourhood Teams of the Met Police.
+In any instance, parents of victims are encouraged to report their concerns to the school and where resolution is not achieved, to the Safer Neighbourhood Teams of the Metropolitan Police.
 Derogatory comments about school staff (by adults or children) will be equally robustly addressed.
-The rule is; what's said on-line is considered to be the same as if said face to face.
+The rule is, what is said on-line is considered to be the same as if said face to face.

 Parents must monitor their child's safety in the on-line world as carefully as they do in the real world.
 Facebook asks all its subscribers to confirm they are over 13 years of age, don't condone lying.
 Set privacy settings to "friends only" otherwise all the world can literally see what your son or daughter are up to and remember you have the same right to have a view about on-line friends as you have real world friends.

-Our policy, updated in November 2015, is that it is a breach of the school's behavior policy to:
+Our policy is that it is a breach of the school's behaviour policy to: